-E.16 Alcohol Screening, Assessments and Treatment
+E.18 Alcohol Screening, Assessments and Treatment

-Screening and brief interventions (SBI) in emergency settings have been shown to effectively reduce a first time offender's future alcohol consumption and the incidences in which he/she drives impaired.
-A comprehensive alcohol assessment can determine if an offender is an alcohol abuser.
+Screening and brief interventions (SBI) in emergency settings have been shown to effectively reduce a first-time offender's future alcohol or drug consumption and the incidences in which he/she drives impaired.
+A comprehensive assessment can determine if an offender is a substance abuser or a high-risk impaired driver.
 Offender assessments - including first time offenders - combined with treatment have been shown to be effective in reducing recidivism.
 States should enact new laws or strengthen existing laws requiring all offenders to receive a screening and brief intervention, or if warranted from the SBI results, an alcohol assessment, as soon after arrest as practicable.
-Where appropriate, offenders should be referred to certified treatment facilities and (except for indigent offenders) should bear of the costs of treatment.
+Where appropriate, offenders should be referred to certified treatment facilities and (except for indigent offenders) should bear the costs of treatment.

-E.17 Self-Sufficient Impaired Driving Programs
+E.19 Self-Sufficient Impaired Driving Programs